moccalotto/kaos/_brainstorms/farout.md

 ### WarpVerse

-The WarpVerse is "another univser" that is loosely connected to our universe.
+The WarpVerse is "another univserse" that is loosely connected to our universe.
-The WarpVerse is wierd; it seems to not always adhere to the conventional laws of physics.
-It seems to be mostly empty, consisting primarily of a special soup of photons and extreme gravitational effetcs.
-There are pockets or "streams" in the WarpVerse where these extreme forces are mild enought to allow specially modified space ships to navigate.
-The layout of these streams resemble that of a spunge or swiss cheese.
+The WarpVerse is weird; it seems to not always adhere to the conventional laws of physics.
+It seems to be mostly empty, consisting primarily of a special soup of photons and extreme gravitational effects.
+There are pockets or "streams" in the WarpVerse where these extreme forces are mild enough to allow specially modified space ships to navigate.
+The layout of these streams resemble that of a sponge or Swiss cheese.

-The WarpVerse seems to be connected in such a way to our universe to potentially allow instantanenous travel.
+The WarpVerse seems to be connected in such a way to our universe to potentially allow instantaneous travel.
 However, travelling inside the WarpVerse is in itself a time consuming task.
 Certain routes take longer than others, and there is only a loose correlation between distance and travel time.

 For instance, one 200 LY route may require 9 months of constant travel in the WarpVerse, while some 20 LY may require as much as 8 months travel time.
-Luckily for everybody involved, the travel time inside the WarpVerse matches the percieved time outside the WarpVerse.
+Luckily for everybody involved, the travel time inside the WarpVerse matches the perceived time outside the WarpVerse.
 In other words; the WarpVerse does not allow time travel in any way.

 Warp-enabled ships (also called WarpShips) need extreme shielding to survive warp travel.
 This shielding often consist of several meters of stone.
-The ship must be completely shielded from all angles, forcing these warp ships to have "warp modes", where they completely shield themselves from all sides, not even allowing anntennae or engines to pertrude, and even fuse the shield plates together with chemicals, enzimes and heat treatment.
+The ship must be completely shielded from all angles, forcing these warp ships to have "warp modes", where they completely shield themselves from all sides, not even allowing antennae or engines to protrude, and even fuse the shield plates together with chemicals, enzymes and heat treatment.
 Travelling in the warp eats away at the shields at a rate of roughly one meter per month.
 Good pilots can reduce this by constantly tweaking the position of the ship in the warp stream.